xoorath/xo.codes/site/articles/2025/passwords.md

     - Maybe the company hosting your data has been hacked whether you know it or not. (*like: Yahoo, Adobe, LinkedIn, MySpace, Adult Friend Finder, and many more!*)
-    - Or your account was hacked by someone looking to exploit or extort you or your friends.
+    - Or your account was hacked by someone looking to exploit you or your friends.
 - You have been using this password for a long time, maybe only updating it as some sites increased their password complexity requirements (adding